 - Learn your legal rights as an injured maritime worker

-Anyone who qualifies as a dependent of the deceased may file a claim under the DOHSA to seek compensation.
-This means someone who was being financially supported by the killed worker and could include a spouse, children, siblings, parents, grandparents, or grandchildren.
-A dependent filing a claim must be able to prove that negligence, inappropriate judgment, or a wrongful act on the part of the ship owner contributed to the death of the seaman.
+A dependent filing a claim must be able to prove negligence.
+They must show that inappropriate judgment or a wrongful act on the ship owner’s part contributed to the seaman’s death.
 It also must be proven that the vessel was unseaworthy.

-If a loved one of a deceased seaman can prove that the owner was negligent and that the vessel was unseaworthy, he or she can make a claim through the DOHSA for compensation.
 The law states that those claimants will be apportioned recovery according to the extent of the loss.
-Pecuniary damages are awarded to cover a number of costs related to the loss of the seaman.
-These may include:
+Pecuniary, or specific, damages are awarded to cover several costs related to the loss of the seaman:

 - Lost current and future financial support for dependents